eflautt/ga-data-science/lessons/lesson-2/readme.md

 As we saw in the attainable section above, different types of data have different limitations and strengths.
 Therefore, certain types of analysis will not be possible with certain datasets.
 Here is a brief overview of some of the different types of datasets:

-1. Cross-Sectional Data:
-All information is determined at the same time; all the data comes from the same time period.
+1. **Cross-Sectional Data:** All information is determined at the same time; all the data comes from the same time period.

-- Things to consider: TEMPORALITY

-No distinction between _exposure_ and _outcome_.
+    - Things to consider: TEMPORALITY.
+There is no distinction between _exposure_ and _outcome_.
 This is why in the example above, we can't say that the availability of fruit in the home actually **causes** children to meet their recommendations.
 It is just as likely that the opposite may be true.

-- **Strengths**
+    - Strengths
-  - Often population based
+        - Often population-based
         - Generalizability
         - Reduced cost compared to other types of data collection methods
     - **Weaknesses**
         - Separation of cause and effect may be difficult or impossible
-  - variables/Cases with long duration are over-represented
+        - Variables/Cases with long duration are over-represented

-2. Time-Series/Longitudinal data:
-The information (data) is collected over a period of time.
+2. **Time-Series/Longitudinal Data:** The information (data) is collected over a period of time.

     - **Strengths**
         - Unambiguous temporal sequence – exposure precedes outcome
         - Multiple outcomes can be measured

     - **Limitations**
         - Expense
         - Takes a long time
         - Vulnerable to missing data

 #### Knowledge Check